seungjunlee96/AI-for-Medicine/Week1/README.md

 - sample a tests tset to have at least  X % of examples of our minority class.
 - sample to have same distribution of classes as the test set. (same sampling strategy should be used)
 - Remaining patients in Training set : Since test and validation set have been artificially sampled to have a large fraction of disease examples.
 (In the presence of imbalance data, you can still train your model!)
-- It's bad to have patients in both training and test sets : Leaves too few images for the training set.
+- It's bad to have patients in both training and test sets : Overly optimistic test performace
 ## Ground Truth and Consensus Voting
 "How can we determine the correct label for an example?"